 - Budget constraints combined with an overwhelming IT backlog require you to be nimble and creative to achieve your goals.

-These realities are at the core of why I founded TURBO.
+These realities are at the core of why I founded TURBO, now Appify.
 Your field service business needs a flexible, cost-effective platform that allows you to quickly connect, create and deploy rich Field Service experiences to your technicians, partners, and customers.
 A platform that allows you, or anyone on your team, to create sophisticated applications in days, not months.
 A platform that makes sure that change doesn’t slow you down.
 And at the end of the day, you should be able to provide that exceptional experience to your employees and customers alike, transforming service from a cost center into a strategic business driver.
 Field Service, done right, should be that after all.